Asymptotic covariances for functionals of weakly stationary random fields: Non-linear functionals of stationary Gaussian fields

-where $G=(G(D))_{D\in\mathcal{D}}$ is a Gaussian noise, with covariances given by (\ref{asympcovBerry4}).
-Note anyway that (\ref{NICE}) could have been obtained (for a less general class of domains $\mathcal{A}$ defined in \cite{PV}) combining the results proved in \cite{PV} for the nodal lengths of the Berry's random wave model and the reduction principle in \cite{Vidotto}. \end{example} \begin{example}{\textbf{(Berry with $R=3$.)}} If $a_4\neq0$, then $w_t\sim a_4^2w_{4,t}$ and we can reason exactly as in Example \ref{Berry4}.
+where $G=(G(D))_{D\in\mathcal{D}}$ is a Gaussian noise with covariances given by (\ref{asympcovBerry4}).
+Note that we have proved \eqref{NICE} on $\mathcal{D}$, excluding the compact sets with infinite perimeter, since in the latter cases Theorem \ref{isoasymptotics} can not be applied as in \eqref{asympcovBerry4} to verify condition (iii) of Theorem \ref{PTtheo}.
+Note also that (\ref{NICE}) could have been obtained (for a less general class of domains $\mathcal{A}$ defined in \cite{PV}) combining the results proved in \cite{PV} for the nodal lengths of the Berry's random wave model and the reduction principle in \cite{Vidotto}. \end{example} \begin{example}{\textbf{(Berry with $R=3$.)}} If $a_4\neq0$, then $w_t\sim a_4^2w_{4,t}$ and we can reason exactly as in Example \ref{Berry4}.
 So we can assume that $R=3$ and $a_4=0$.
 If this is the case, by Lemma \ref{ratesberry}, (\ref{expansion w}) and (\ref{boundreminder}) we have that $w_t$ converges to a positive constant, so that it is slowly varying.
-Then, by Theorem \ref{isoasymptotics} we have for $D,L\in\mathcal{D}$
+Then, by Theorem \ref{isoasymptotics} we have for every $D,L$ in the class $\mathcal{D}$ of compact sets with finite perimeter (see \eqref{case1})

-Note that in this case $C\notin L^3(\R^d)$, so we are not in the Breuer-Major case, where the covariances can be obtained using dominated convergence as in (\ref{bmcov}).
-In fact, in this case $C^3$ is only conditionally convergent, but not absolutely convergent.
-Nevertheless, Theorem \ref{isoasymptotics} is applied to solve this issue.
+Note that in this case $C\notin L^3(\R^d)$, so we are not in the Breuer-Major case, where the covariances can be obtained for $D,L$ compact domains as in (\ref{bmcov}).
+In fact, in this case $\int_{\R^d}C^3(z)dz$ is only conditionally convergent, but not absolutely convergent.
+Nevertheless, excluding compact domains with infinite perimeter, we can compute the asymptotic covariances using Theorem \ref{isoasymptotics}.

 To the best of our knowledge, limit theorems in the case $R=3$ and $a_4=0$ have never been proved. \end{example} \begin{example}{\textbf{(Berry with $R=2$.)}} When $R=2$, we have (by Lemma \ref{ratesberry}, (\ref{expansion w}) and (\ref{boundreminder})), $c$ being a positive constant,